undergrad-partner-school

 Need-based

-There were 1,092 students who acquired need-based financial aid of any kind.
+1,092 students secured some form of need-based financial aid.
 Need-based college-administered scholarship and grant aid at Williams College is available to international students.
-The total number of students (including freshmen) who were determined to have financial need came to be 1,092.
-The amount of federal need-based scholarships/grants awarded to the students at this institution stood at $2,643,685, and state $160,650.
+The total number of students (including freshmen) who were determined to have financial need amounted to 1,092.
+The amount of federal need-based scholarships/grants awarded to the students at this institution was $2,643,685, and state $160,650.
 The students of Williams College received the -institutional need-based aid in the amount of $76,282,660, and external in the amount of $1,459,446.

 Non-Need Based